bcgov/entity/docs/Way of Working/PO-Sync_Agenda_Notes.md

 ----

 - Team designs and use cases and how we interact across our teams -Kaine
+    - a common agreement to treat other teams a stakeholders,
+    - Jason to followup with UX team to get invite himself and POS
+    - POs to alter to attanding
 - Multiple Account Creation Issues - Potential Solution #6921     -Kaine
+    - Jyoti to ask roy to look in to it
+    - Jyoti to create a ticket do some analysis/ understanding on restrictiong BC users on Single accounts
 - Determine Published Availability of Service#6929  -Kaine
-- Business Registry Page Log In Update#6912  - Jyoti
+- Business Registry Page Log In Update#6912  - Jyoti  -->   Related to 6921
-- Third Party Access Request and Invite for Users#6881 - Jyoti
+- Third Party Access Request and Invite for Users #6881 - Jyoti
+    - Tuesday Jyoti have a disussion with Kaine to get some req analysis
-- Jira demo - Kaine
+- Jira demo - Ian
+    - All POs have some review on some feature and feasibility of Jira over Zenhub.
+- Namespaces EDB: Minio#6626
+- payment per search per filing  #6955